A Spectral Assignment Approach for the Graph Isomorphism Problem: Graphs with repeated eigenvalues

-\paragraph{Case 2: Graphs with repeated eigenvalues} If the graphs possess repeated eigenvalues, finding isomorphisms is much harder.
-The eigenvectors belonging to repeated eigenvalues are unique only up to basis rotations.
-Repeated eigenvalues typically correspond to graph symmetries, although the correspondence is not exact~\cite{Lov07}.
-A graph is said to be \emph{regular} if each vertex has the same number of neighbors and \emph{strongly regular} if additionally integers $ a $ and $ b $ exist such that every pair of vertices $ \mf{v}_i $ and $ \mf{v}_j $ shares exactly $ a $ common neighbors if the vertices $ \mf{v}_i $ and $ \mf{v}_j $ are adjacent and exactly $ b $ common neighbors otherwise.
-It can be shown that these strongly regular graphs possess at most three distinct eigenvalues, see for example~\cite{Lov07}.
+If the graphs possess repeated eigenvalues, finding isomorphisms is much harder.
+The eigenvectors belonging to repeated eigenvalues are unique only up to basis rotations and we cannot construct a linear assignment problem by comparing corresponding eigenvectors anymore.
+As mentioned above, repeated eigenvalues typically correspond to graph symmetries.
+It can be shown that strongly regular graphs, for instance, possess at most three distinct eigenvalues~\cite{Lov07}.